Using a 2 month old sleep schedule or a 3 month old sleep schedule is one of the best sleeping tips you can get.

-If you’re struggling to find this rhythm, and he seems to be exhausted and overtired every day, you may want to consider signing up for a Super Sleep Session with a Gentle Sleep Coach (GSC).
-You’ll fill out a health assessment, and then talk with either myself or my partner Amy for an hour about the different shaping strategies and tweaks you can use at this age to help him get the rest he desperately needs.
+If you’re struggling to find this rhythm, and he seems to be exhausted and overtired every day, you may want to consider signing up for a personalized Sleep Session with a Gentle Sleep Coach (GSC).
+You’ll fill out a health assessment, and then talk with me for an hour about the different shaping strategies and tweaks you can use at this age to help him get the rest he desperately needs.

 Start Practicing “Sleepy But Not Sleeping”

 One of the most important life skills your baby will need to learn in the first year is self-induced sleep.
 All humans go through sleep cycles that cause us to periodically wake up.
 As adults, our minds have been trained to put us right back to sleep.
 Usually.

 Your baby’s brain hasn’t learned that skill yet.
 That’s why newborns require so much rocking, holding, singing, cuddling, to lull that brain.
 This is pretty easy when they’re newborns because they are naturally habituating.